-Oracle Royalties
+Oracle Royalty

-The Gibellini Claim Area is subject to a royalty payable to Oracle.
-Nevada Vanadium LLC is to pay, among other things, in each fiscal quarter where the average price per pound of V2O5 Vanadium Pentoxide Flake 98% as reported on the nominated metals exchange exceeds US\$12, a royalty equal to 2% of returns in respect of all mineral products produced from the Gibellini Claim Area after the commencement of commercial production (the "Oracle Claim Area Royalty").
+The Gibellini Project is subject to a royalty payable to Oracle Commodity Holding Corp.
+The Company is to pay, among other things, in each fiscal quarter where the average price per pound of V2O5 Vanadium Pentoxide Flake 98% as reported on the Nominated Metals Exchange or Substitute Metals Exchange (in each case as defined in the underlying royalty agreement), in the event such pricing is not reported on the Nominated Metals Exchange, exceeds US\$12, a royalty equal to 2% of returns in respect of all mineral products produced from the Gibellini Project after the commencement of commercial production.